ghaskins/riak_wiki/pages/Eventual-Consistency.md

 unexpected is expected.
 That means that nodes may leave and join the cluster at any time, be it by accident (node failure, network partition, etc.) or on purpose, e.g. by explicitly removing a node from a Riak cluster.
-But even with one or more nodes down, the cluster is still expected to accept writes and serve reads, and the system is expected to return the same data from all nodes eventually, even the failed ones after they rejoined the cluster.
+Even with one or more nodes down, the cluster is still expected to accept writes and serve reads, and the system is expected to return the same data from all nodes eventually, even the failed ones after they rejoined the cluster.